amaraaabn/bike_buyers/README.md

   1. **Age**
   2. **Income**
   3. **Commute Distance**

-  Among these, **commute distance** emerged as the most important factor influencing the likelihood of purchasing a bike.
-This insight suggests that the bike company could focus on targeting urban commuters from the **Upper-Middle-Class** segment, as they are more likely to be interested in biking.
+    Among these, **Age** emerged as the most important factor influencing the likelihood of purchasing a bike.
+This insight suggests that the bike company could focus on targeting urban commuters from the **Upper-Middle-Class** segment with specific **Age** and **Commute Distance** segmentation, as they are more likely to be interested in biking.

 These findings provide actionable insights that can inform future marketing strategies, product development, and customer segmentation.